White House, Tennessee cityscape

 Find certified e-waste disposal facilities near you

-White House offers 3 certified electronics recycling centers to help residents and businesses safely dispose of computers, phones, TVs, and other electronic devices.
-Our verification process has confirmed 1 business as legitimate e-waste recyclers with proper disposal practices.
+White House provides 3 certified electronics recycling centers to serve local residents and businesses with safe disposal of computers, phones, TVs, and other electronic devices.

 Recycling Centers (3)